msystang/ios-loops-lab/README.md

 // Your explanation here
 ```
 Answer:
 The loop will run indefinitely.
 The while loop condition indicates that the variable "i" must be greater than 3 to run.
 The variable "i" starts at 5 and is greater than 3, so it will initiate the while loop.
-Since the operator "i += 1" continues to add 1 to "i", the variable will always be larger than 3 and will continue to run indefinitely.
+Since the operation "i += 1" continues to add 1 to "i", the variable will always be larger than 3 and will continue to run indefinitely.

 ***
-## Question 12
+## Question 12 DONE

 Change the code below to make the loop stop executing when it reaches 9.